 Carson Frame

-Carson's audio work has appeared on NPR’s Morning Edition, All Things Considered, Here & Now, and WNYC’s The Takeaway.
-She has received awards from the Radio Television Digital News Association, Military Reporters & Editors Association, the Texas Veterans Commission, the Alliance for Women in Media, Society of Professional Journalists, the Houston Press Club, and Public Radio News Directors Inc.
+Her audio work appeared on NPR’s Morning Edition, All Things Considered, Here & Now, and WNYC’s The Takeaway.
+She received awards from the Radio Television Digital News Association, Military Reporters & Editors Association, the Texas Veterans Commission, the Alliance for Women in Media, Society of Professional Journalists, the Houston Press Club, the Public Media Journalists Association, and others.

-Carson's reporting on military issues is part of The American Homefront Project, a public media collaboration that reports on American military life and veterans.
-Funding comes from the Corporation for Public Broadcasting.
+Carson's reporting on military issues was part of The American Homefront Project, a public media collaboration that reports on American military life and veterans.

 -